Afghanistan's Karzai meets US Sen Kerry, says anti-corruption units can operate independently

-Kerry urged President Hamid Karzai to move quickly to combat corruption or risk losing support in the U.S. Congress at a critical phase in the war.
-U.S. lawmakers have expressed doubt the military effort can succeed without a serious campaign against bribery and graft that have eroded the Afghan people's trust in the Karzai government.
+In meetings on Tueday and Friday, Kerry told Karzai that his efforts to battle corruption were crucial if he wanted to retain the support of U.S. taxpayers at a time when more American troops are dying in the war.
+U.S. lawmakers are expressing doubt that the military effort can succeed without a serious campaign against bribery and graft that have eroded the Afghan people's trust in their government.

-Mohammad Zia Salehi, who has since been released pending charges, was arrested for allegedly accepting a car in exchange for his help in exerting pressure on Afghan officials to ease off in another corruption case.
-U.S. officials view Salehi's arrest as a test case of Karzai's willingness to fight corruption.
+His visit follows the recent arrest of one of Karzai's top advisers, Mohammad Zia Salehi, for allegedly accepting a car in exchange for his help in exerting pressure on Afghan officials to ease off in another corruption case.
+U.S. officials see Salehi's arrest as a test case of Karzai's willingness to fight corruption.

-In a statement released later by the palace, Karzai said he and Kerry agreed the two units, "would always operate as independent sovereign Afghan entities, run by Afghans, allowed to pursue their mission of enhancing transparency and combating corruption free from foreign interference or political influence."
+U.S. officials have been anxiously waiting since then to see if Karzai would rein in the anti-corruption investigators.
+While the Karzai government does intend to do more work to strengthen the statutory basis for the units' work, the president said in a statement that he and Kerry agreed that they "would always operate as independent sovereign Afghan entities, run by Afghans, allowed to pursue their mission of enhancing transparency and combating corruption free from foreign interference or political influence."

-"The president and I agreed that the work of these entities must be allowed to continue free from outside interference or political influence, including with respect to ongoing cases," he said.
+"This means ensuring that they always operate as independent entities, led by Afghans welcoming expert support and can fully pursue their mission of enhancing transparency and combating corruption," Kerry said.
+"The president and I agreed that the work of these entities must be allowed to continue free from outside interference or political influence, including with respect to ongoing cases."